 If an inmate has cash or surety bond it may be posted either in cash, cashier’s check/money order or through a bonding company.
 The jail will not take collateral for a bond, you will need to use a bonding company if you want to do this.

-These bonds require the money to be posted in cash or cashier’s check/money order only.
+These bonds require the money to be posted in cash or cashier’s check/money order, made out to ‘Jasper County Sheriff’s Office.’
+This is true for Jasper Co. and Warren Co. cash only bonds.
 There are some bonding companies that will post a cash bond but normally require a higher percentage fee to do so.

 - If a bond is posted in cash and the inmate makes all of their court dates then the bond will be returned to the person who posted it once the case is over.